-There are certain foods, specifically onions, garlic, and beans, which will always be malabsorbed in all individuals —either with or without IBS.
+There are certain foods, specifically onions, garlic, and beans, which will always be malabsorbed in all individuals — with or without IBS.
 These three foods also cause gas production in all individuals.
 However, when pathogenic bacteria are present, toxic byproducts are produced, causing even more symptoms.

-75% of individuals with IBS who follow this diet will see an improvement in symptoms.
+A 2012 study showed that 75 percent of individuals with IBS who follow a low FODMAP diet have been found to see an improvement in symptoms.

 Here’s a graphic with an overview of high FODMAP foods, that you can save and refer to later:

 For those following another type of diet, such as the Paleo or gluten-free diets, modifications can be made to the low FODMAP diet to meet your specifications.
 Examples of how you may want to modify your diet include: